-An issue which is so far peculiar to the U.S.A.
-Flippo talks about it thus: "Our society, through its government, has cleared that certain minimum levels of company expenditures will be made in the area of protecting employees against the major hazards of life.
-Thus, regardless of company policy, organizations covered by federal and state laws must pay for unemployment compensation, workers' compensation insurance, old age and survivors' insurance under social security, and Medicare.
-With programmes as comprehensive as the listing above, no wonder the cost of fringes has become very large.
-Robbins says. average organization provides fringe benefits worth approximately 40 percent of an employee's salary.
-Some of the new fringes for workers are longer vacations, no employee expense for major medical coverage, cost of living adjustment of pensions after retirement, earlier retirement ages, possible training when severed from the organization, etc. For executives, fringes such as the following are envisaged: facelifts for executive and spouses, adoption fees, no-smoking pay, paternity leave, well pay, weightloss pay. self-defence training, chauffeured limousines, company apartment or hotel room near the office, financial counselling, club membership, home entertainment expenses, and no-interest loans etc.
+With the innovations coming into it, the cost of fringes will soar much higher in future.
+Some of the new fringes for -workers are longer vacations, no employee expense for major medical coverage, cost of living adjustment of pensions after retirement, earlier retirement ages, possible training when severed from the organization, etc. For executives, fringes such as the following are envisaged: facelifts for executive and spouses, adoption fees, no-smoking pay, paternity leave, well pay, weight-loss pay. self defense training, chauffeured limousines, company apartment or hotel room near the office, financial counseling, club membership, home entertainment expenses, and no-interest loans etc.